From hungry nights in Nigeria to building a business — with the help of a UW certificate scholarship

 “It’s normal to feel like, ‘Maybe I cannot do this thing,’ but by the time you take that step to get a little more education and hear from other people, and listen to their stories, it helps you to understand that you are not alone,” he said.
 “That made me feel really good and even built confidence in myself that, you know what?
 It’s normal to feel that way.”

-Tolulope didn’t hesitate to attribute the reason for much of his company’s success to the Certificate in Project Management.
+Tolulope attributes much of his personal growth — and his company’s success — to the Certificate in Project Management.

 “For me, the program was a life-changer,” he said.
 “It changed my life because now I have the confidence to do anything.”